 Next Lindy Hop courses:

-- The last class of the current block on Friday 20th April, 19:30-22:00, will be a special evening for Lindy B&C; swivels and switches (for both leads and follows) with Danai.
-Please be sure to mark it in your diaries!
-Details to follow very soon.
+- The last class of the current block on Friday 20th April, 20:30-22:00, will be a special evening for our current Lindy B&C; swivels and switches (for both leads and follows) with Danai.
+Please be there at 20:15: the big room will be open from 19:45 so that you can dance and practice your swingouts.
+Especially if you have learned swingouts only recently, use this time to refresh your memory!
+Teachers will be around to help you with questions

 Join our facebook group for upcoming events, announcements or just to see how we’re doing 🙂